ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 ## Answer Codes

-As answer ids used for dynamic answers will only be prefixed values, only one answer code would be able to be set against each dynamic answer (using the id prefix) e.g.
+As answer ids used for dynamic answers will only be prefixed values in the schema, only one answer code would be able to be set against each dynamic answer (using the id prefix) e.g.
 ```
 "answer-id": "some-id-prefix"
 "code": 1